Neurotherapy Costs & What to expect

 Ultimately, the frequency of counselling sessions should be determined collaboratively between the client and the therapist.
 It’s important to find a schedule that works for both parties and allows for consistent progress towards the client’s goals.

-NEUROFEEDBACK : Typically, neurofeedback sessions are scheduled once or twice a week and can last anywhere from 30 minutes to an hour.
-The number of sessions required can vary depending on the individual’s progress, but a typical course of neurofeedback therapy can range from 20 to 40 sessions.
+NEUROFEEDBACK: Neurofeedback (Traditional or ILF) works best when done multiple times each week.
+The number of sessions required can vary depending on the individual’s progress, but a typical course of neurofeedback therapy will range from 20 to 40 sessions.

 It’s important to note that there is no one-size-fits-all approach to neurofeedback therapy, and the frequency and duration of the therapy should be tailored to the individual’s specific needs and goals.
 It’s recommended that individuals work with a qualified healthcare professional who is trained in neurofeedback therapy to determine the appropriate frequency and duration of their sessions.